SMH642800/phantom_mask/response.md

 docker run -p 8000:8000 phantom-mask-api
 ```

-Then access the API at:
+Then you can test and view all endpoints through Swagger UI at:

 👉 `http://localhost:8000/docs`